CV

 Wolfgang Kogert is an extremely versatile and meticulous interpreter.
 His repertoire extends from the Robertsbridge Codex (1360) up to the most contemporary music.

-He has worked in very close association with many composers such as Friedrich Cerha, Jean-Pierre Leguay, Benoît Mernier, Younghi Pagh-Paan, Karlheinz Essl, Klaus Lang, Wolfgang Mitterer, Thomas Lacôte and Zsigmond Szathmáry.
+He has worked in very close association with many composers such as Friedrich Cerha, Jean-Pierre Leguay, Younghi Pagh-Paan, Klaus Lang, Wolfgang Mitterer, Thomas Lacôte and Zsigmond Szathmáry.

 In conjunction with the Vienna ORF Radio Symphony Orchestra, as the soloist he premiered the organ concertos by Bernd Richard Deutsch and Thomas Amann in the Vienna Musikverein.
 In 2020 he played the world premiere of »tönendes licht.« organ and orchestra by Klaus Lang together with the Vienna Symphony Orchestra for the new organ in St. Stephan’s Cathedral in Vienna.